 Because the Proposed Action Alternative would build new structures immediately adjacent to the Theme Building, its immediate surroundings and context would be altered.
-In its Section 106 evaluation detailed in Section 5.5, the FAA determined that the APM guideway and pedestrian walkways proposed to be constructed in close proximity to the Theme Building would alter the physical setting and would partially obscure unique features of the Theme Building's architectural design as well as its original function from certain perspectives, which would adversely affect the Theme Building (see letter from FAA to SHPO date March 20, 2017 in Appendix H).
+In its Section 106 evaluation detailed in Section 5.5, the FAA determined that the APM guideway and pedestrian walkways proposed to be constructed in close proximity to the Theme Building would alter the physical setting and would partially obscure unique features of the Theme Building's architectural design, as well as its original function from certain perspectives, which would adversely affect the Theme Building (see letter from FAA to SHPO date March 20, 2017 in Appendix H).
 As stated above in Section 5.3.2, a constructive use of a resource may occur when a proposed action affects the resource by means of noise, air pollution, water pollution, or other impacts; dissipates its aesthetic value; harms its wildlife; or restricts its access, thereby taking the resource in a practical sense.
 However, as discussed in Section 5.5.3.2, the Theme Building would remain physically intact in its original location and its unique architectural design would remain discernible from a number of vantage points.
-The Theme Building is eligible for listing on the National Register due to its architectural significance, which would not be affected by the Proposed Action Alternative; the Theme Building would not experience a significant adverse effect to its architectural significance.
-Therefore, the Proposed Action Alternative would not result in a constructive use to this resource.
+The Theme Building is eligible for listing on the National Register due to its architectural significance, which would not be affected by the Proposed Action Alternative; the Theme Building would not experience substantial impairment to its architectural significance.
+Therefore, the Proposed Action Alternative would not result in a constructive use such that the activities, features, or attributes that qualify the property for protection under Section 4(f) are substantially impaired.
 Because there would not be a physical or constructive use of the Theme Building from the Proposed Action Alternative, a Section 4(f) evaluation is not required.